fherreralab/fherreralab.github.io/_posts/2018-08-16-Ruben-Fritz-joins-our-group.md

 ---
 layout: page
-title: "We welcome Ruben Fritz as the first postdoc in our group."
+title: "We welcome Ruben Fritz as the first postdoc in our group"
-categories: jobs
+categories: welcome
 ---

 *We are happy to welcome Ruben Fritz to join our group as our first postdoctoral researcher!*